judah4/gdk-for-unity-pirates-tutorial/docs/pirates/lesson2.md

 1. In `EntityTemplateFactory.cs`, add a new method to create a Pirate Entity at a given position:

     ```csharp
-    public static Entity CreatePirateEntityTemplate(Vector3 initialPosition, uint initialRotation)
+    public static EntityTemplate CreatePirateEntityTemplate(Vector3 initialPosition, Quaternion initialRotation)
     {
     }
     ```

 2. You create an entity using the builder pattern.
-Add the following lines to initialise an `EntityBuilder` with a Position component, which every entity needs:
+Add the following lines to initialise an `EntityTemplate` with a Position component, which every entity needs:

     ```csharp
-        var pirateEntityTemplate = EntityBuilder.Begin()
+        var template = new EntityTemplate();
-            .AddPositionComponent(initialPosition, CommonRequirementSets.PhysicsOnly)
+            template.AddComponent(new Position.Snapshot() { Coords = initialPosition.ToCoordinates() }, WorkerUtils.UnityGameLogic);
     ```

-    The second argument also adds an entry to the ACL, making the Position component available only to workers with the 'physics' attribute - ie UnityWorkers.
+    The second argument also adds an entry to the ACL, making the Position component available only to workers with the 'UnityGameLogic' attribute - ie UnityWorkers.

 3. The pirate ships also need a [Unity prefab](https://docs.unity3d.com/Manual/Prefabs.html) associated with them, so that Unity can spawn a GameObject for them.
 That prefab is already in the project, and its name is in the